 The standard bolts used in US or Canadian made aircraft is the AN or NAS type.
 These bolts have a tensile strength of at least 125000 to 160000 psi, much stronger than an average hardware store bolt and with much better corrosion resistance.

 But vibrations can work a bolt loose.
 And as aircraft do not sit still all the time we need a secure way to keep the nuts from separating from the bolt and causing a problem by loosing parts in flight.
+Or as some call it, a rapid unscheduled disassembly.

 Although there are two systems in use (Unified Thread Standard and ISO Metric) the thread itself is basically the same (60°).
 You will find that the difference is in the major and minor diameters and pitch.